 - What’s a great ROAS (Return On Ad Spend) for a campaign?

-A quick trick if you’re running out of blog writing ideas is to hit Google with your topic.
-When your search results show up, scroll down to the People Also Ask section, and you’ll see a list of possible takeaways you can use.
+A quick trick is to hit Google with your topic.
+When your search results show up, scroll down to the People Also Ask section, and you’ll see a list of possible takeaways you can use as subheadings when writing a blog entry.

 From here, you can choose the ones that make the most sense and add them to your key takeaways in the article structure.

-Next step of blog content writing is to work them into subheadings.
-Subtopics give your blog posts a great shape.
+The next step of blog content writing is to work them into subheadings.
+Subtopics give your SEO blog posts a great shape.

-You don’t want your blog to be a melange of ideas without anything to separate them into sections.
+You don’t want your first blog post or any post to be a melange of ideas without anything to separate them into sections.
 Such blog posts are tiring to read.

 To illustrate this, here’s what my outline will probably look like with the steps covered so far, including research.